lpsinger/userguide/analysis/index.rst

 sent before the GW merger time.

-**Within 1–10 minutes after GW trigger time**, the first and second :doc:`preliminary notices </content>` will be sent fully autonomously.
+**Within 1–10 minutes after GW trigger time**, the first and second :doc:`preliminary alerts</content>` will be sent fully autonomously.
 The trigger will be immediately and publicly visible in the :term:`GraceDB` database.
 Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.

-**Within 24 hours after the GW trigger time** (possibly within 4 hours for :term:`BNS` or :term:`NSBH` sources), the :doc:`Initial or Retraction notice and circular </content>` will be distributed.
+**Within 24 hours after the trigger time** of any **significant** gravitational-wave alerts (possibly within 4 hours for :term:`BNS` or :term:`NSBH` sources), the :doc:`Initial or Retraction alert and circular </content>` will be distributed.
 It will include an updated sky localization and source classification.
 At this stage, the event will have been vetted by human instrument scientists and analysts.
-The candidate will either be **confirmed** by an Initial notice and circular or withdrawn by a Retraction notice and circular if the data quality is unsuitable.
+The candidate will either be **confirmed** by an Initial alert and circular or withdrawn by a Retraction alert and circular if the data quality is unsuitable.

 **Within a day**, black hole mergers will be fully vetted by experts and retraction or confirmation status will be reported.

-:doc:`Update notice and circulars </content>` are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of improved calibration, glitch removal, or computationally deeper parameter estimation).
+:doc:`Update alerts and circulars </content>` are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of improved calibration, glitch removal, or computationally deeper parameter estimation).
 Updates will be sent up until the position is determined more